 Is a diesel-powered car really better for my everyday commute?

-When it comes to buying a new vehicle, there are many options in the Philippine automotive market that are ready to heed that call.
-Some will come with all-electric drivetrains, while others will come with either a gasoline or diesel engine.
-Until recently, diesel engines were a common powerplant to have in SUVs and pickup trucks, and over time these motors have also made their way into sedans.
+When it comes to buying a new vehicle, many options in the Philippine automotive market are ready to heed that call.
+Some will come with all-electric drivetrains, hybrid power, while others will come with either a gasoline or diesel engine.
+Until recently, diesel engines were only common in SUVs and pickup trucks, but over time, these motors have also made their way into sedans.
 This has opened up more options to those who want a torquey and fuel-efficient vehicle.
-That being said, here are a couple of reasons why you should consider buying a diesel-powered vehicle as your daily driver.
+That being said, here are a couple of reasons why you should consider buying a diesel-powered vehicle as your daily driver and a few reasons why you shouldn’t.

 diesel-powered car engine bay

 One area where diesel engines excel over their gasoline-powered counterparts is torque.
-Thanks to modern technology and the use of turbochargers these motors will often produce more torque than their similarly equipped gasoline counterparts.
-However, gas-powered vehicles do produce more horsepower which lets them hit higher speeds not considering gear ratios.
+Thanks to modern technology and the use of turbochargers, these motors will often produce more torque than their similarly equipped gasoline counterparts.
+However, gas-powered vehicles do produce more horsepower, which lets them hit higher speeds, regardless of gear ratio.

-That being said, diesel-power has evolved to produce higher horsepower figures bringing them closer to their gasoline counterparts in this regard thanks to longer gear ratios and more advanced transmission technology.
-With torque still being their strong point, these engines are ideal for bigger vehicles as they can easily bring them up to highway speeds.
+That being said, diesel power has evolved to produce higher horsepower figures, bringing them closer to their gasoline counterparts in this regard, thanks to longer gear ratios and more advanced transmission technology.
+With torque still being their strong point, these engines are ideal for bigger vehicles as they can easily bring them up to highway speeds even when under immense load.
 Even when attached to much smaller vehicles such as a subcompact sedan, these engines can prove to be powerhouses as they can rocket the car to triple-digit speeds very quickly without too much effort.

-With that in mind, if top speed is what you are after, then a diesel-powered vehicle might not be for you.
-If you want a car that comes with a strong and steady engine that will get the job done, buying a diesel might just be the best choice for you.
+With that in mind, if top speed is your priority, a diesel-powered vehicle might not be for you.
+However, if a high top speed isn’t a concern and you simply want a steady vehicle that accelerates quickly, a diesel could be the best choice for you.

 gasoline station

-The main reason people buy a diesel-powered vehicle is their improved fuel efficiency over gasoline cars.
-These vehicles can often average about 30% more in terms of fuel economy compared to a gas-powered car with a similar engine.
-The same can even be said for diesel SUVs and pickup trucks that are about 20% more efficient.
-To add to this, diesel in the Philippines is often more affordable compared to gasoline, this can save you from more frequent visits to the pump and save you some money.
+The main reason people buy a diesel-powered vehicle is its improved fuel efficiency over gasoline cars.
+These vehicles can often average about 30 percent more in terms of fuel economy compared to a gas-powered car with a similar engine displacement.
+The same can even be said for diesel SUVs and pickup trucks that are about 20 percent more efficient.
+To add to this, diesel in the Philippines is often more affordable compared to gasoline by a few pesos; this can save you from more frequent visits to the pump and save you some money.

 Diesel-powered vehicles also excel when it comes to highways.
-So, if most of your time is spent traveling on a highway then a diesel car could be for you.
-These kinds of vehicles will stay in the lower portion of the rev range thus consuming less fuel.
-When more power is needed, a quick press of the accelerator pedal will quickly spool up the turbo and your car will quickly gain speed.
+So, if most of your time is spent traveling on a highway, then a diesel car could be for you.
+These kinds of vehicles will stay in the lower portion of the rev range, being able to maintain speed while consuming less fuel.
+When more power is needed, a quick press of the accelerator pedal will quickly spool up the turbo, and your car will quickly gain speed.

 SUV being serviced